trs4053/stm32_rs485/README.md

 Between rs485 module: A to A, B to B.

 Code:
-For master node:
+For master node: Masternode.ino
 For slave node:

 Comments:
 Range: 4000ft according to google.
 Tested for 1 gauge copper wire.